Frequently Asked Questions

 None we could find teach the most necessary component that is taught to Elite Government and Military Special Unit Operators and also taught to COMBATIVS clients.
 Without it, statistics show that the failure rate is high (up to 98%), even with proper H2H (unarmed) and weapons skills.

-Training can be fast over a day, a few days or spread out over several weeks or months, at the client’s convenience.
-Personal certified instruction and assessment is provided to each client to enhance and secure their skillsets.
+See the CAMP X PROGRAMS section to choose the PRIVATE certified instructor training that fits your goals and schedule.
+Training can be fast over a day, a few days or spread out over several weeks or months, at your convenience.
+Personal assessment throughout the training is provided to enhance and secure your skillsets.

 Yes, but we realize that people have their strengths, weaknesses and preferences.
 No sense forcing someone to mimic skillsets when their body mechanics and their preferences makes them feel more comfortable obtaining the same result another way.
 Each client picks a handful of skillsets that will work for them and focus on that, as that’s what they’ll use when the time comes.
 We don’t teach anything that’s useless or without purpose.

 Must be 18+.
 No criminal record.
 No mindset of or membership in any terrorist, anti-government, hate groups or groups that promote/encourage and/or endorse unprovoked violence on any person.
 Further conditioning, health, payment and other requirements are on the Training page.

 No. These are ineffective and dangerous ways to convince people they’ll receive the confidence and skillsets to save their life or those of their loved ones.
 On-hands training; personal observation and guidance by a trained certified Close Quarter Combat Instructor gets the results.
 You don’t see the government or military selling combatives/CQC training online or on the internet.
 All that is just a money grab by instructors.
 Also online training, DVD’s, etc., gives too many ideas to predators to use against their victims.